databricks/mlops-stacks/{{cookiecutter.project_name}}/monitoring/README.md

 # Setup Data Monitoring for Inference Table

-**Databricks data monitoring is currently in private review.
-Please `sign up` for the private review and get approved before proceeding.**
+**Databricks Data Monitoring is currently in Private Preview.
+Please `sign up` for the preview and get approved before proceeding.**

 This directory contains the notebook that can run in databricks workspace